elixir-lang/elixir-lang.github.com/_posts/2012-05-04-web-framework-2.markdown

     iex> HelloServer.handle :get, "wrong_path"
     {:error,"400 Bad Request"}

+    iex> HelloServer.handle :get, "/404"
+    {:error,"404 Not Found"}

 That's better.

+## Generic Handle ##

+Let's add one more piece of sugar to our framework by allowing the users to write one function that will handle several HTTP methods, useful for defining various interactions with a single path spec.
+For instance:

+    multi_handle "/kvstore" do
+    post:
+      IO.puts "Got a POST request with data: #{_data}" :ok

+    get:
+      IO.puts "Got a GET request with query: #{_query}" :ok
+    end

+You can see how this approach allows us to express the fact that "/kvstore" provides some kind of service with support for multiple methods.
+This skeleton could be used to build a REST API, for example.
+This time around we'll be using implicit variables for POST data and GET query.

+Let's think for a moment what the `multi_handle` macro should expand to.
+So far we've been expanding our `post` and `get` macros into one `handle` function that uses pattern-matching to dispatch to the appropriate handler based on the incoming request.
+There's no reason not to use the same approach for `multi_handle`.
+So here's what its implementation looks like:

+    defmacro multi_handle(path, blocks) do
+      # Remove the entry for `:do` which is nil in this case
+      blocks = Keyword.delete blocks, :do

+      # Iterate over each block in `blocks` and produce a separate `handle`
+      # clause for it
+      Enum.map blocks, fn ->
+      match: {:get, code}
+        quote hygiene: false do
+          def handle(:get, unquote(path), _query) do
+            unquote(code)
+          end
+        end

+      match: {:post, code}
+        quote hygiene: false do
+          def handle(:post, unquote(path), _data) do
+            unquote(code)
+          end
+        end
+      end
+    end

+When this macro is called, it'll get a list of the following form as its `blocks` argument:

+    [{:do, nil}, {:get, <user code>}, {:post, <user code>}]

+Because the `get:` block immediately follows the `do`, the latter gets no code and we can safely discard it.
+This is what we do at the beginning of our `multi_handle` macro.
+Next, we pick each code block in turn and emit a function definition with corresponding arguments.
+The code for each of the code blocks is similar to the GET and POST handlers we have defined earlier.

+Finally, let's test it in `iex`:

+    $ make
+    $ iex
+    iex> import HelloServer
+    []

+    iex> handle :get, "/kvstore"
+    Got a GET request with query: ""
+    :ok

+    iex> handle :post, "/kvstore"
+    Got a POST request with data: ""
+    :ok

+    iex> handle :post, "/kvstore", "secret"
+    Got a POST request with data: "secret"
+    :ok

+So far so good.
+Now let's add the ability to get the query from a URL.

 ## URL Queries ##

+We'd like our server to be able to handle queries of the form `/search?q=donut`.
+The `URI` module which ships with Elixir has the right tools for the task: `parse` and `decode_query`.
+The first one parses a URI and stores it in a `URI.Info` record.
+The second one accepts a query string and returns a dict.

-We'd like our server to be able to handle URL queries of the form `/search?q=donut`.
-Let's implement the `split_path` method that will return a tuple of the form `{ path, query }` where `query` is going to be an orddict.
+We'll implement a `split_path` function in `Feb` that will return a tuple of the form `{ path, query }` where `query` is going to be an orddict.
 If the path does not contain a query, an empty orddict will be returned.

     # Return { path, query } where `query` is an orddict.
     def split_path(path_with_query) do
-      case Regex.split %r/\?/, path_with_query do
-      match: [ path, query ]
-        { path, dict_from_query(query) }

-      # No query in the path.
-Return an empty orddict.
-      match: [ path ]
+      uri_info = URI.parse path_with_query
-        { path, Orddict.new }
+      { uri_info.path, URI.decode_query(uri_info.query || "") }
     end
-    end

-    # Split the query of the form `key1=value1&key2=value2...` into separate
-    # key-value pairs and put them in an orddict
-    defp dict_from_query(query) do
-      parts = Regex.split %r/&/, query
-      Enum.reduce parts, Orddict.new, fn(kvstr, dict) ->
-        [ key, value ] = Regex.split %r/=/, kvstr
-        Dict.put dict, key, value
-      end
-    end

 The code is pretty straightforward.
-We're using regular expressions to split the string into components and then populate an empty orddict with one entry for each `key=value` pair in the query.

 Let's make sure that it works:

     $ make
     $ iex
     iex> Feb.split_path "/search"
     {"/search",{Orddict.Record,[]}}

-    iex> Feb.split_path "/search?q=hello&r=world"
+    iex> Feb.split_path "/search?q=hello&find=chuck%20norris"
-    {"/search",{Orddict.Record,[{"q","hello"},{"r","world"}]}}
+    {"/search",{Orddict.Record,[{"find","chuck norris"},{"q","hello"}]}}

 OK, so that's done.
 But we have no way of passing the query to the server.
-This is solved by adding another clause to the `get` macro that looks as follows:
+This is solved by adding another clause to the `get` macro as follows:

     # feb.ex

+    # A 2-argument handler that also receives a query along with the path
     defmacro get(path, query, [do: code]) do
       quote do
         def handle(:get, unquote(path), unquote(query)) do